-Let’s start by clarifying what we mean by a conversion, and why you should care.
+Let’s start by clarifying what we mean by a conversion, and why care.

-A quick definition search in Google defines the word conversion as “the process of changing or causing something to change from one form to another”.
+A quick definition search in Google defines the word conversion as "changing or causing something to change from one form to another."

-So in the case of our website we are interested in converting visitors into customers, how well we achieve this can be measured in something called ‘Conversion Rate’, if you are measuring sales and have 100 visitors to your website and 2 of them make a purchase, you would have a 2% conversion rate.
+So with our website we are interested in converting visitors into customers, how well we achieve this can be measured in ‘Conversion Rate’, if you are measuring sales and have 100 visitors to your website and 2 of them make a purchase, you would have a 2% conversion rate.

 This potential is why improving conversions should be a key focus of your website marketing strategy.

 This might sound obvious to some, but it would surprise you how many people overlook this vital first step with their website.

 You may not have the obvious goals such as sales if you are not selling online, instead, think about the actions you would like potential customers to take after viewing your website, things like sending an enquiry or phone your store or download a product brochure.

 If phone calls are important, then our phone number needs to be prominent above the fold (without the need to scroll down) on every page.

 When a visitor comes to your website, you have approximately 4 seconds to make an impact upon them, they should be able to look at your homepage and within 4 seconds it should be crystal clear where they are and what you expect them to do next.

 If these questions aren’t easily answerable when you look at your website then it is time to make some changes to improve your conversions.